MattCross01/FixIt5Project/README.md

   * Winston: https://github.com/WAN2748
   * Nestor: https://github.com/itsnestor

 ## If you have any questions regarding this project, contact us!
-E-mails are provided on our profiles.
+Emails are provided on our profiles.